The Student’s Guide to Financial Aid and the FAFSA

 Beyond the scholarships offered by colleges, some are given out by corporations, private entities or individuals, nonprofits, and professional associations and societies.
 Each scholarship maintains its own eligibility requirements, award amount, and application deadline.

 Loans are financial awards that need to be repaid, usually with interest.
-Students often take advantage of both federal and private loans to help offset the cost of college.
+Some students take advantage of both federal and private loans to help offset the cost of college, but financial aid experts typically encourage students to prioritize federal loans.

 While all loans serve the same general purpose, student loans differ from personal loans in that they must be used for education-related expenses, such as tuition and school supplies.